2023 Best Value Dentistry Schools in Texas

 Best Texas Schools for Affordable Quality in Dentistry

-Our analysis found The University of Texas Health Science Center at San Antonio to be the best value school for dentistry students who want to pursue a degree in Texas.
+Our 2023 rankings named The University of Texas Health Science Center at San Antonio the best value school in Texas for dentistry students.
 UT Health San Antonio is a small public school located in the large city of San Antonio.

 Read full report on Dentistry at The University of Texas Health Science Center at San Antonio

-The excellent programs at The University of Texas Health Science Center at Houston helped the school earn the #2 place on this year’s ranking of the best dentistry schools in Texas.
-UTHealth is a moderately-sized public school located in the large city of Houston.
+A rank of #2 on this year’s list means The University of Texas Health Science Center at Houston is a great value for dentistry students.
+UTHealth is a medium-sized public school located in the large city of Houston.

-In-state tuition fees for undergraduate students at UTHealth are $12,693 per year.
+The average tuition and fees for an in-state undergraduate at UTHealth are $12,693 a year.

-Read full report on Dentistry at The University of Texas Health Science Center at Houston
+Full Dentistry at The University of Texas Health Science Center at Houston Report

-You’ll join some of the best and brightest minds around you if you attend Texas A&M University - College Station.
-The school came in at #3 on this year’s Best Value Dentistry Schools in Texas list.
-Located in the medium-sized city of College Station, Texas A&M College Station is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend Texas A&M University - College Station.
+It ranked #3 on our 2023 Best Value Dentistry Schools in Texas list.
+Located in the city of College Station, Texas A&M College Station is a public college with a very large student population.

 In-state tuition fees for undergraduate students at Texas A&M College Station are $12,204 per year.

-Texas A&M College Station did well in our overall quality rankings, too.
-It placed #2 on our Best Dentistry Schools in Texas list.
+Texas A&M College Station also took the #2 spot in our Best Dentistry Schools in Texas rankings.

 Read full report on Dentistry at Texas A&M University - College Station

-Explore all the Best Value Dentistry Schools in the Southwest Area or other specific states within that region.
+Explore all the Best Value Dentistry Colleges in the Southwest Area or other specific states within that region.

 State | Degrees Awarded |